Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 ```

 #### Assigning a Single Network to an Existing Tenant
-To assign a single network to a tenant, modify _the tenant that belongs to the network._ Use the `qq network_mod_network` command and specify the network and tenant ID.
+To assign a single network to a tenant, modify _the tenant that belongs to the network._ Run the `qq network_mod_network` command and specify the network and tenant ID.

 ```bash
 $ qq network_mod_network \